quicwg/base-drafts/draft-ietf-quic-transport.md

 Long headers are used for packets that are sent prior to the completion of version negotiation and establishment of 1-RTT keys.
-Once both conditions are met, a sender SHOULD switch to sending short-form headers.
-While inefficient, long headers MAY be used for packets encrypted with 1-RTT keys.
+Once both conditions are met, a sender switches to sending packets using the short header ({{short-header}}).
 The long form allows for special packets - such as the Version Negotiation packet - to be represented in this uniform fixed-length packet format.
 A long header contains the following fields:

 Header Form: